Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 			./privatecoldstaking.sh

 	#.
 Choose which type of balance you'd like to receive your staking rewards in and copy the new staking public key provided by the script.
 	#.
-Activate cold staking in your Particl Desktop client using the new staking public key.
+Activate cold staking in your :term:`Particl Desktop` client using the new staking public key.
 If you already have cold staking enabled, disable it in the :guilabel:`Cold Staking` widget first.
 	#.
 Verify the script has been activated and properly setup.

 		.. code-block:: bash